"attribute can be set to indicate the name of the Mapping that is to be used with the current Frame.

 Each Frame in a FrameSet can have its own set of variant Mappings.
 To control the Mappings in use with a specific Frame, you need first to make it the current Frame in the FrameSet.

-The astMirrorVariants function allows the effects of variant Mappings associated with a nominated Frame to be propagated to other Frames in the FrameSet.
+The AST_MIRRORVARIANTS routine allows the effects of variant Mappings associated with a nominated Frame to be propagated to other Frames in the FrameSet.

 Once this has been done, setting a new value for the

-will cause the current Frame in the FrameSet to be remapped to use the specified
+the current Frame in the FrameSet to be remapped to use the specified variant Mapping.

-variant Mapping.
-An error will be reported if the current Frame has no variant Mapping
+An error will be reported if the current Frame has no variant Mapping with the supplied